 Life as a regional dentist, told by Fiona Lowther

 Two years ago, bored of looking at the same four walls, I looked for a new challenge where I felt I could use some of the knowledge and experience that I had gained along the way.
-Hence, I applied for and was offered the post of Regional dentist for mydentist working with my area development manager, Natalie Tucker.
+Hence, I applied for and was offered the post of Regional Dentist for mydentist.
 I certainly don’t look at the same four walls; I cover 12 practices from Bexhill in East Sussex to Portsmouth in Hampshire, each with different needs.
-I only work 3 days a week and have complete flexibility to the days I work, which can be of benefit to the company and my social life.
+I only work 3 days a week and have complete flexibility to the days I work, which benefits patients, mydentist and my social life!
 I can be covering a fixed term leave in one practice for three months, or I can be two days in one place, the other day in another.
-I have covered emergency back up where a surgery has no dentist at a day’s notice and I am soon to start covering a domiciliary contract one day a month to look after the more mature members of society around Bexhill.
+I have occasionally covered emergency back up and I am soon to start covering a domiciliary contract one day a month to look after the more mature members of society around Bexhill.

-I have lots of variety, which I really enjoy together with the many challenges it brings.
-I meet different staff, colleagues, in different practice and surgery setups.
+I have lots of variety, which I really enjoy, together with the many challenges it brings.
+I meet many different patients and colleagues in different practice and surgery setups.
 I do what I love best, treating patients.
-The regular attenders will normally want to see their usual dentist, so I tend to often be seeing the emergencies, the infrequent attendees and people with anxieties; I am able to get them out of pain and offer solutions to their dental problems.
+The regular attenders will normally want to see their usual dentist, so I tend to often be seeing the emergencies, the infrequent attendees and people with anxieties; I am able relieve their pain and offer solutions to their dental problems.
 My salary is a fixed minimum amount, so this affords me a little more time with patients who can be time consuming as I have less time pressure to complete UDAs.

-I have learnt so much in these two years working alongside 30 plus different colleagues, reading their notes and seeing their treatment plans; having discussions with them about patients for whom I may not be able to complete treatment as I have been posted elsewhere.
-I have shared some of my experience and my ‘tricks of the trade’ learnt along the way – all of which helps to improve treatment and care for the patients.
-It is great to work alongside some foundation dentists just starting out on their career; I try to encourage them to share any worries they may have with me.
+I have learnt so much in these two years working alongside 30 plus different colleagues, reading their notes and seeing their treatment plans.
+I have shared some of my experience and my tricks of the trade learnt along the way – all of which helps to improve treatment and care for patients.
+It is great to work alongside Dentists that have recently completed Foundation Training just starting out on their career as the Regional Dentist role is great career choice for newly qualified Dentists also!
+I try to encourage them to share any worries they may have with me.

-My benefits include a fixed minimum income, plus a bonus of any UDAs over the minimum number allocated to me.
-I don’t have to pay any proportion of my lab bills and my GDC and indemnity costs are covered mydentist pays me a car allowance and petrol mileage to cover all travelling expenses; I have use of the in-house academy which allows me to complete all compulsory CPD – and most of the courses are free for me.
+My benefits include a competitive salary, plus a bonus of any UDAs over the number allocated to me.
+I don’t have to pay any proportion of my lab bills and my GDC and indemnity costs are covered by mydentist.
+I also receive a car allowance and petrol mileage to cover all travelling expenses; I have use of the in-house academy which allows me to complete all compulsory CPD and most of the courses are free for me too.
 There really are great opportunities to increase your knowledge, I have just completed a 6-month smile course, on which all my travel and accommodation was covered.
 I am hoping to complete the SAADs course so I can provide treatment under sedation because two of my practices offer this.

-It would be also great for a dentist just starting out but not sure where they want to settle, allowing the chance to treat people from many backgrounds and age groups.
-The academy, mentor and clinical support managers can offer all the help and support new dentists need; those first few weeks in surgery can be very daunting having to complete an appointment in 15 minutes.
+I really would recommend The Regional Dentist role for a more experienced dentist who wants the flexibility and opportunity to share past experiences to help other dentists enjoy our rather challenging profession.
+On the flipside it’s also a great opportunity for a dentist just starting that’s not sure where they want to settle, allowing the chance to treat people from many backgrounds and age groups.
+The mydentist Academy and Clinical Support Managers can offer all the help and any guidance new dentists might need; those first few weeks in surgery can be very daunting having to complete an appointment in 15 minutes!